Take the Lake Protection Pledge!

 • Dispose of oil and antifreeze properly.
 Keep it out of stormdrains.

 • Reduce automobile trips.
-Take a bus, ride a bike, walk or carpool whenever possible.
+Take a bus, ride a bike, walk or carpool when possible and practical.
 The average car emits about 900 pounds of pollution into the air each year and some of this ends up in the lake.